What To Watch On Netflix That’s New This Week

-Streamline recommends “Sacred Games” as the new show to watch on Netflix this week.
+Streamline recommends Season 6 of “Orange Is the New Black” as the new show to watch on Netflix this week.
+The season premieres July 27.

-As the first Netflix Original series from India, “Sacred Games” didn’t need to be good to win media attention.
+As one of Netflix’s most popular Originals, “Orange Is the New Black” doesn’t need much of an introduction.
+But by now the show gets this recommendation only because of past popularity.

-Set on convincing the entire world to stream shows, Netflix finally expanded into the large Indian market and that’s notable by itself.
-But “Sacred Games” deserves attention in the United States beyond its distinction as a “first.”
+“Orange” burned through plot in the first few seasons, and now the show has lost most of the initial spark.
+This show about women in prison feels like an extended bottle episode, and that ultimately creates a claustrophobic and tiresome viewing experience.

 Check out the trailer below.